What Is the Best Roomba To Buy In 2018: Model Comparison Chart

 - No mapping function

 What makes the Roomba 890 work well on carpets or a hardwood floor?
-The rubber rollers along with a powerful motor is a combo that provides thoughtful cleaning.
+The rubber rollers along + a powerful motor is a combo that provides thoughtful cleaning.
 Also, the robovac can be managed via the app or by voice commands which makes it more fun to clean with the Roomba.
 Amazon offers a good deal selling the Roomba 890 for $500, making it super attractive to get even in 2018.
-It is a good vacuum cleaner with decent cleaning performance that supports Alexa, which is great, right?

 The Roomba 960 - Editor's Choice

 We are getting to the robot that is one of the latest that iRobot produces.
 It's got the upgraded iAdapt 2.0 navigation system that along with a set of sensors has the local visualization to help the robot create an internal map of your house using your furniture and walls as landmarks.
-Previous Roombas use a random navigation system that means the appliance is just running around vacuuming until the battery runs low; but with the new camera sensor, the Roomba 960 is more accurate.
+With the new camera sensor, the Roomba 960 is more accurate.

 It also has a battery that lasts up to 75 minutes in one charge, and what's more important - the new “Recharge and Resume” feature.
-Only the latest Roomba 960 and 980 have it.
-While all the previous models work until the battery runs out and then return to the charging dock, the Roomba 960 gets back to recharge and resumes vacuuming from the place it left off.
+Only the latest Roomba 960 and the Roomba 980 have it.
 There is also a new option where the full bin indicator alerts you when the dust box is ready to clean so you can pause it or finish the job just using your mobile device.
-Needless to say, this device supports Wi-Fi and is compatible with the iRobot Home app and Amazon Alexa/Google Assistant.
+The device supports Wi-Fi and is compatible with the iRobot Home app and Amazon Alexa/Google Assistant.
 With the multi-surface rubber rollers and 5x the power-lifting suction, the Roomba 960 is perfect to use on carpets and hardwood floors.
 In addition, this machine perfectly handles pet hair and long human hair.
-Along with the app, the 960 can be navigated by the Virtual Wall Barrier.
+Along with the app, the 960 can be navigated by the Virtual Wall Barrier, and voice.

 What’s in the box